Abdul Majid Zabuli: Early life and education

 Zabuli was born in Ghazni province, Nawa district, Husain Khail village in 1896.
 He was then educated in Tashkent before spending some time in Berlin.
-Mohammed Nadir Shah's government requested that Zabuli return to Afghanistan to assist with economic affairs of state.
+Mohammed Nadir Shah's government requested that Zabuli return to Afghanistan to assist with economic affairs of the state.

 Early attempts to establish a national bank

 Until 1930, both public and private trade and banking in Afghanistan occurred through financing provided by money bazaars.
 When trade was disrupted due to a revolt against Amānullāh Khān, Zabuli suggested the establishment of a national bank.
-This had been previously suggested by Amanulla and had been rejected on religious grounds.
+This had been previously suggested by Amanullah and had been rejected on religious grounds.
 However, Zabuli was given permission by Mohammed Nadir Shah to establish a joint stock company in its place.
 Even though the company was given a monopoly over imports of sugar, petroleum and motor vehicles as well as exports of cotton, karakul and wool it was not a successful venture.

 Establishment of the Afghan National Bank (Bank-e-Mili Afghan)

 In 1931, Abdul Majid Zabuli was able to use the investment capital he had accrued through the cotton trade with Russia to establish Afghanistan's first investment bank.
 While privately owned, the Bank-e-Meli Afghan was given power over currency regulation and acted as a de facto government organisation.
-Abdul Majid Zabuli was the major shareholder of the bank until it was nationalized in 1975 by the Afghan President Sardar Daud.
+Abdul Majid Zabuli was the major shareholder of the bank until it was nationalized in 1975 by Afghan President Sardar Daud.
 Until the bank was nationalized in 1975, Zabuli directed the affairs of the Bank from his residence in Nahant, Massachusetts, U.S.A. and appointed all the executives of the bank and the bank owned enterprises.